- 21 Chapter Posts

 -- May 12, 1865 - May 13, 1865: Battle of Palmitto Ranch, Texas

 Jess worked his way down to Texas.
-Due to his youth, a majority of the jobs was as a fence rider.
+Due to his youth, a majority of the jobs was riding fence or wrangling strays for various ranches.
 Only a few places were willing to take a chance on him as a full hand.
 He loved being on the move and before long, the urge to travel the Big Open dominated his life.
 In 1864, a man buying horses for the army saw Jess ride and was impressed with the boy's self-confidence.
-He offered Jess a job on the spot riding dispatch and scouting.
+He offered Jess a job on the spot riding dispatch and training as a scout.
 Jess accepted and a little while later reported to Fort Lincoln.

 - 1866 to 1869 (a.
 21-24) -